amannnn-10/amannnn-10/README.md

 - 🌱 I’m currently learning **everything 🕊**

-- 📈 My 2023 vision is to **Excel in coding , win a hackethon and take part in coding competitions**
+- 📈 My 2023 vision is to **Excel in coding , win a hackathon and take part in coding competitions**

 - 💬 Ask me about **anything and I'm ready to help🫱🏻‍🫲🏻**